View Current

 Principles

-5. creates healthy partnerships within the University and beyond, between diverse stakeholders of students, staff, artists, research institutes, communities, community organisations, cultural and scientific institutions and supporters;
+6. creates healthy partnerships within the University and beyond, between students, employees, artists, research institutes, communities, community organisations, cultural and scientific institutions and supporters; and

-6. enables research and vocational training in the disciplines of visual arts, art history and museology; and
+7. enables research and vocational training in the disciplines of visual arts, art history and museology.

 Collection objectives